sanoobis/VisText/README.md

 # 🎥 VisText - Real-Time ASCII Visualizer

-VisText is a Python-based tool that converts live webcam, video, or image input into real-time ASCII art — displayed directly in your GUI.
-Built with OpenCV and Tkinter, it's lightweight, interactive, and fully customizable.
+VisText is a Python-based tool that converts live webcam, video, or image input into real-time ASCII art — displayed directly in your GUI or streamed to your browser.
+Built with OpenCV, Tkinter, and Flask, it's lightweight, interactive, and fully customizable.

 ---